Count: Origin of the term

 In the late Roman Empire, the Latin title comes denoted the high rank of various courtiers and provincial officials, either military or administrative.
 Before Anthemius became emperor in the West in 467, he was a military comes charged with strengthening defenses on the Danube frontier.

 In the Western Roman Empire, "count" came to indicate generically a military commander but was not a specific rank.
 In the Eastern Roman Empire, from about the seventh century, "count" was a specific rank indicating the commander of two centuriae (i.e., 200 men).

-Military counts in the Late Empire and the Germanic successor kingdoms were often appointed by a dux and later by a king.
-From the start the count was not in charge of a roving warband, but settled in a locality, known as a county; his main rival for power was the bishop, whose diocese was sometimes coterminous with the county.